// Google analytics code

 So, instead of judgment and condemnation and self-justification, Christ shows us the way of self-rebuking and self-condemnation, the way abandoned by almost everyone today; the path of humility.

 The question is whether we can do what we are commanded to do, even if we try to do it.
 This question applies especially to all those who hold any of the three levels of the priesthood.
 To all of us who, by God’s permission, not by God’s will, carry the priestly order (rank), and even if we want to, we will not be able to fulfil what God expects of us.
-We simply have no inner spiritual cover for the order we carry.
+We simply have no inner spiritual captivity for the order we carry.
 For example, the word of an enlightened person has one strength, the word of the one who only builds himself morally and intellectually has another strength, and quite another is the “strength” of the word of the one who does not work on himself at all.
-Not to mention the miraculous word of the deified.
+Not to mention the wonderworking word of the deified.

-Most-Holy Mother of God, save us!
+Most-Holy Theotokos, save us!

 Metropolitan of Strumica Nahum